tamarin-prover/tamarin-prover/manual/src/002_installation.md

 ### Installing the pre-built Tamarin binary {#sec:MacOSBinInstall}

 To run Tamarin on Mac OS X you need to have Maude 2.7 and GraphViz.
+If you have [HomeBrew](http://brew.sh) installed, you can simply
+`brew install homebrew/science/maude graphviz` to satisfy the pre-requisites of running the binary.
+Then follow from step 3 onwards.

+Otherwise, to install Maude and GraphViz manually:

 1. Download and install Core Maude 2.7 from
   <http://maude.cs.illinois.edu/w/index.php?title=Maude_download_and_installation>.